cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/introduction.rst

 ============

 In this API, *client* refers to an external application that is calling CDAP using the HTTP interface.
-*Application* refers to a user Application that has been deployed into CDAP.
+*application* refers to a user application that has been deployed into CDAP.

 .. rubric:: Base URL